What is Microsoft Stream?

 Uploading Video Content

-The most common ways you will upload content is from a narrated Power Point, a Teams Meeting recording and from video content you have created yourself.
+The most common ways you will upload content is from a narrated Power Point, a Teams Meeting recording or from video content you have created yourself.
 Go to Upload Video Content to view the steps for each method.